 - Ferment for 24 to 48 hours away from direct light.
 A shorter ferment time is needed as more surface area of the potato is exposed (shredded will be much shorter than whole potatoes).
 Drain your potatoes.

 - Toss the potatoes with your favorite fat (bacon grease, duck, lard or coconut oil) and favorite herbs and/or spices.

 - Bake at 350°F for 35-45 minutes, depending on the thickness of your potatoes.

 - Brine info:

-- a 2 liter vessel use 70 grams of salt
+- For a 2-liter vessel, use 70 grams of salt

-- If you are using a fine grind salt like Himalayan pink salt it is approx. 5 grams of salt per teaspoon.
+- If you are using a fine grind salt like Himalayan pink salt, it is approximately 5 grams of salt per teaspoon.

 If you are interested in more great info and recipes like this, pick up a copy of ‘Lisa’s Counter Culture: Pickles and Other Well Bred Foods‘.
 The recipe for mayo in my potato salad was used from her book (with permission), and I learned how to soak my potatoes with the instructions found within as well.
 I am so glad to have this book as a resource as I navigate my way through finding recipes that work to ferment anaerobically, as well as having tips/guidelines to follow while I revamp my old recipes and create new ones.
 I can’t say enough good things about this ebook!
 Click here to visit LisasCounterCulture and purchase your copy today!